 - The American Psychiatric Association’s (APA) APAeducation site offers a number of webinars, including the Providers’ Clinical Support System for Medication Assisted Treatment (PCSS-MAT) webinar series

-- The Institute for Research, Education & Training in Addicitions (IRETA) offers webinars on the safe delivery of methadone, including Assessing Impairment in Methadone Treatment and Effective Risk Management in Outpatient Methadone Treatment
+- The Institute for Research, Education & Training in Addicitions (IRETA) offers webinars on the safe delivery of buprenorphine and methadone.

 In addition, the Addiction Technology Transfer Center (ATTC) Network (funded by SAMHSA) has a training and events calendar to help you stay abreast of live webinars and workshops happening in the future.